Policy on responsible and sustainable investment

 Policy for responsible and sustainable investment

-This policy contributes to an implementation of the intentions of Jyske Invest to assume corporate social responsibility and promote sustainability through responsible and sustainable investments.
+This policy supports the intentions at Jyske Invest to assume corporate social responsibility and promote sustainability through responsible and sustainable investments.

 As the associations’ main distributor and adviser, Jyske Bank A/S, has signed the Principles for Responsible Investment (PRI), which is a joint declaration on corporate social responsibility in connection with investments and the fulfilment of six key principles for responsible investment.
 In addition, the Bank has signed the Principles for Responsible Banking and the UN Global Compact.
 On an ongoing basis, the Jyske Bank Group and Jyske Invest assess and sign up for relevant initiatives that support sustainable and responsible investment.